mangrv/image-optimizer/README.md

 Configuration
 -------------

-The script can be configured to handle different image types and optimization levels.
+The script can be configured to handle different image types, optimization levels, and watermarking.
 Below are the configurable options:

 ### File Types

-The script is set up to process the following image file extensions:
+The script processes the following image file extensions:

 *   jpg
 *   jpeg